Start planning your trip

 Picture courtesy of Meguri

 Meguri uses vegetables from organic farms and home gardens to serve healthy vegetarian and vegan cuisine.
-The shop, a former antique shop, has a modern and calming ambience.
+The shop, a former antique shop, has a modern ambiance.

 Their dishes and sweets are made without the use of animal products, such as eggs or milk.
 They are 100% plant-based, something that will delight vegetarians and vegans visiting Nikko.
 Their coffee and black tea are organic.

-If you’re tired from the crowds of people, spend mealtime at this serene, welcoming cafe.
+If you’re tired of the crowds, spend your mealtime at this serene, welcoming cafe.

-Nikko sightseeing can be enjoyed regardless of the seasons, but the most recommended season is during the autumn foliage when the mountains are colored in shades of red and yellow.
-You’ll be amazed at the vibrant and burning colors of the leaves.
-However, please visit with adequate amounts of spare time as many other people will be visiting at this time.
+Exploring Nikko is fun regardless of the season, but the area is highly praised for its fall foliage.
+You’ll be amazed at the vibrant colors of nature!
+Please visit with adequate amounts of spare time as many other people will be visiting at this time.

-A day trip from Tokyo to Nikko is also possible.
-However, we also recommend staying a night and fully experiencing the hot springs since you’ve traveled such a distance.
+While a day trip from Tokyo to Nikko is possible, we recommend staying a night and fully experiencing the hot springs since you’ve traveled such a distance.